 Wash out the fracture hematoma and any loose osteochondral fragments

-), the coronoid process and lateral soft tissues, including the lateral collateral ligament (LCL) Figure 3
+Inspect the fracture (Figure 3), the coronoid process and lateral soft tissues, including the lateral collateral ligament (LCL)

 Reduce the fracture with a probe from the lateral portal